The French Institute Nordic Award (FINA) - Sweden

 The 2022 FINA theme was “Oceans”.

-The Swedish winner of this edition was Anna Lunde Hermansson, PHD student of the Department of Mechanics and Maritime Sciences at Chalmers University of Technology.
+The Swedish winner of this edition was Anna Lunde Hermansson, PhD student of the Department of Mechanics and Maritime Sciences at Chalmers University of Technology.
 Anna Lunde Hermansson is a marine chemist whose research focuses on marine environmental effects from shipping, with a main focus on exhaust gas cleaning systems.

 Along with the three other Nordic winners, Anna Lunde Hermansson was awarded a one-week mobility trip to Brest and Paris during the first week of October 2022 in order to discover French marine scientific research and meet peers.
 During the mobility, the four laureates visited laboratories such as IFREMER, the European Institute of the Sea, the World Sea Campus and the Roscoff Biological Station.
 A day had been planned in Paris in order to meet researchers from Sorbonne University and IRIS, and representatives of the French Minister of the Sea.